Michaelangel007/apple2_hgr_font_tutorial/README.md

 We would only get:

- * 3 scanlines intead of the expected 4 (see the next point), and
+ * 3 scanlines instead of the expected 4 (see the next point), and
  * the image would be flipped along the left-right (X axis) like this: `/`

 On the Apple we need to flip each byte: